tomHsieh85/TimedOwnershipNFT/README.md

 # How to run
 yarn start and yarn deploy

-Note that the listing data is implemented and stores in AWS.
+Note that the listing data is implemented and stored in AWS.